a-float/morello/README.md

-# Simple TODO app created using React with MaterialUI
+TODO app created using React with MaterialUI